 [Two Green Trees]

-A landscape painted from a viewpoint above and to the right of the scene, overlooking red rooftop of a white building.
+Landscape painted from a viewpoint above and to the right of the scene, overlooking red rooftop of a white building.
 Water and hills in the distance.
-Centre, two tall trees.
-Lower edge right, pale horizontal element perhaps a narrow path.
+Centre two tall trees.
+Lower edge right pale horizontal element possibly a narrow path.

-Alternative title, Green Tree and Bay, taken from the exhibition Flora Scales at The Suter Te Aratoi o Whakatū, Nelson, 2018.
+Alternative title, Green Tree and Bay, taken from the exhibition Flora Scales at The Suter Te Aratoi o Whakatū, Nelson, New Zealand, 2018.

 While in St Tropez, France, Scales met artists Frances Hodgkins and Gwen Knight.
-As reported by The Evening Post reports: “Maude Burge and Flora Scales were staying last summer at St Tropez in the South of France with Frances Hodgkins and Gwen Knight of Wellington and all were attending a summer school there.
+The Evening Post reports: “Maude Burge and Flora Scales were staying last summer at St Tropez in the South of France with Frances Hodgkins and Gwen Knight of Wellington and all were attending a summer school there.
 Mr & Mrs Burge, both well known in New Zealand, entertained the artists at their villa.” – ‘Valuable Pictures’, The Evening Post, 25 January, 1932.

 These reports suggest that Scales knew, and possibly received instruction from, Kinzinger in St Tropez before arriving at the Hans Hofmann School of Fine Art, Munich, Germany, in October 1932.

 Apparently it was Gwen Knight who advised Scales to travel to Munich for a longer and more concentrated period of tuition at the Hans Hofmann School where she herself had spent six months, 3 October 1929 - 2 April 1930.